Experimental COVID-19 vaccine is put to its biggest test

 “I’m excited to be part of something like this.
 This is huge,” said Melissa Harting, a 36-year-old nurse who received an injection in Binghamton, New York.
 Especially with family members in front-line jobs that could expose them to the virus, she added, “doing our part to eradicate it is very important to me.”

+Another company, Pfizer Inc., announced late Monday that it had started its own study of its vaccine candidate in the U.S. and elsewhere.
+That study also aimed to recruit 30,000 people.

-It will be months before results trickle in, and there is no guarantee the vaccine will ultimately work against the scourge that has killed about 650,000 people around the world, including almost 150,000 in the U.S.
+It will be months before results trickle in, and there is no guarantee the vaccines will ultimately work against the scourge that has killed over 650,000 people around the world, including almost 150,000 in the U.S.

 “We’ve been sitting on the sidelines passively attempting to wear our masks and social distance and not go out when it’s not necessary.
 This is the first step of becoming active against this,” said Dr. Frank Eder of Meridian Clinical Research, the company that runs the Binghamton trial site.
 “There’s really no other way to get past this.”